bbc/genie-starter-pack/docs/development/accessibilify.md

 ## How do I use accessibilify?
 First, you will need to import the `accessibilify` function from GENIE.
 The `accessibilify` function accepts two arguments:
-- `button`: The Phaser button that will be made accessible.
+- `button`: The Gel button that will be made accessible.
 - `config`: An object that contains the configuration that will be used to create an accessible div element for the button.
 The config should have the following properties:
     - `id`: The ID that will be assigned to the DOM element.
     - `ariaLabel`: The ariaLabel that will be assigned to the DOM element.